The debatable argument between Drs. Sally Rogers and Doreen Granpeesheh.

 Both were featured in the controversial LA Times article "Families cling to hope of autism 'recovery' " (2011), and its abstract states the following: "An autism treatment called [discrete trial teaching, or DTT] has wide support and has grown into a profitable business.
 It has its limits, though, and there are gaps in the science."

-The second replicated study in 2005 was not a RCT since it only compared the same treatment for less hours, but like the 2000 study, it did randomly assign the participants.
+The second replicated study in 2005 (Sallows & Graupner, 2005) was not a RCT since it only compared the same treatment for less hours, though like the 2000 study, it did randomly assign the participants.
 Also, this study's experimental group consisted of an intensity of 35 hours per week and that was the study which successfully reproduced Lovaas' 1987 study results: 48% were the 'best outcome kids' in regards to being successfully mainstreamed in regular classrooms without any specialized supports and the remaining 90% still made significant gains in their language, IQ, and adaptive functioning.
-Despite this, literature reviews indicated that not all the participants in the study received DTT; some received other less intensive forms of ABA, such as pivotal response treatment (PRT), which means it did not stay true to the treatment fidelity (Rogers & Vismara, 2008; Smith & Iadarola, 2015).
+Despite this, literature reviews indicated that not all the participants in the study received DTT; some received other less intensive forms of ABA, such as pivotal response treatment (PRT), which means it did not stay true to the treatment fidelity (Rogers & Vismara, 2008; Smith & Iadarola, 2015), but what the study did show is that when the form of ABA implemented was tailored to the child's learning style, the numbers were as high as the 1987 study.

-A year later in 2006, the third replicated study—though not randomized, but employed for 35-40 hours per week—was conducted by Tristram Smith and colleagues at the University of Rochester Medical Center, yet it only showed that 29% were the rapid learners and best outcome children (Cohen, Amerine-Dickens, & Smith, 2006).
+A year later in 2006, among Lovaas' other leading graduate students from UCLA, the late Tristram Smith along with his colleagues at the University of Rochester Medical Center conducted the third replicated study—though not randomized, but employed for 35 to 40 hours per week—which only showed that 29% were the rapid learners and best outcome children; for the remaining 90%, the IQ—not the language—scores were as high as the 1987 study (Cohen, Amerine-Dickens, & Smith, 2006).

 However, those are not the only studies showing ABA in the treatment of autism to be effective.
 In 2001, the US National Research Council exclusively referred to both structured and play-based EBIs as "state-of-the-art" for teaching children of that population.